cnect-web/ec_mapeditor/README.md

 * Enter a name and description for the map
 * Choose the map layer type and click _Add new entity_
 * Enter the map layer details (can be different for eacht map layer type)
-* Change the values for height, centering, zooming and attribution
+* Change the values for height, centering and zooming
 * Click _Save map_

 ## Using map as field formatter